Zuehlke/software-engineering-corner/README.md

 Look at previous articles on the blog page to get an idea of the desired style.
 Try to avoid overly complex imagery, text or diagrams, or screenshots.
 [Unsplash](https://unsplash.com) is a useful source for free high-quality images.

-## Links

-It seems that Hashnode adds backslashes when using an underscore in a URL.
-So encode underscores with "%5F".